hhvm/hhvm.com/_posts/2020-06-24-skipping-hhvm-4.63.markdown

 - The INI flag `hhvm.hack_arr_compat_specialization` will be removed and its behavior will be enabled by default.
 We highly recommend enabling this flag in your current HHVM release before upgrading to HHVM 4.64.
-  This change disables the implicit inter-operability between `varray`s and `darray`s.
+  This change disables the implicit interoperability between `varray`s and `darray`s.
 Instead, `varray` and `darray` will be treated as types in their own right.
 Specifically:
   * Using a `varray` where a `darray` is expected (at parameter and return value